MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/addclientlinks.md

 ---
-title: AddClientLinks Service Operation ms.service: bing-ads-customer-management-service ms.topic: article
+title: AddClientLinks Service Operation - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Initiates the client link process to manage the account of another customer.
 ---
-# AddClientLinks Service Operation
+# AddClientLinks Service Operation - Customer Management
 Initiates the client link process to manage the account of another customer.
 Sends an invitation from an agency to a potential client.
 For more information about the client link lifecycle, see [Link to Client Accounts](~/guides/management-model-agencies.md#clientlink).

 > [!NOTE]